dorzey/stubman/README.md

 The only supported functionality is binding the path to either PUT/GET/DELETE/POST method and returning 200.
 More to follow.

+The aim to to be able to take any Postman collection, generate a stub server from that collection, use that collection to run tests against the stub and get them to pass.

 ## Getting Started
 Install the module with: `npm install stubman`